10. Channel Coding¶

 Currently, the best channel coding schemes are:

-- Turbo codes, used in 3G, 4G, NASA’s spacecraft and many other places.
+Turbo codes, used in 3G, 4G, NASA’s spacecraft.

-Both of these codes approach the Shannon Limit (i.e., almost hit it under certain SNRs).
-Hamming codes and other simpler codes get no where near the Shannon Limit.
-So from a research point of view, there is not a lot of room left to improve, in terms of the codes themselves.
-Current research is focusing more on making the decoding more computationally efficient, and on the adaptive aspect.
+Both of these codes approach the Shannon limit (i.e., almost hit it under certain SNRs).
+Hamming codes and other simpler codes get nowhere near the Shannon limit.
+From a research point of view, there is not much room left to improve in terms of the codes themselves.
+Current research is focusing more on making the decoding more computationally efficient and adaptive to channel feedback.

 Low-density parity-check (LDPC) codes are a class of highly efficient linear block codes.
 They were first introduced by Robert G. Gallager in his PhD dissertation in 1960 at MIT.
-Due to the computational complexity in implementing them, they were ignored until the 1990s!
-He is 89 at the time of writing this, still alive, and has won many prizes for his work (decades after he did it).
-It is not patented, so free to use (unlike turbo codes), which is why it was used in many open protocols.
+Due to the computational complexity in implementing them, they were ignored until the 1990’s!
+He is 89 at the time of this writing (2020), is still alive, and has won many prizes for his work (decades after he did it).
+LDPC is not patented and therefore free to use (unlike turbo codes), which is why it was used in many open protocols.

 Turbo codes are based on convolutional codes.
 It’s a class of code that combines two or more simpler convolutional codes and an interleaver.
 The fundamental patent application for turbo codes was filed on April 23, 1991.
 The inventors were French, so when Qualcomm wanted to use turbo codes in CDMA for 3G they had to create a fee-bearing patent license agreement with France Telecom.
 The primary patent expired August 29, 2013.